estan/mjc/README.md

 `submit@tigris.csc.kth.se`.
 This may be changed using the `-Dtigris.to` option.

-The target uses the script in `tools/submit`.
-The script depends on the `uuencode` command from GNU sharutils and uses the `mail` command to send the mail.
+The target uses the `tools/submit` script, which in turn depends on the `uuencode` command from GNU sharutils and uses the `mail` command to send the mail.